Funding Your Education

 Determine Your Cost of Attendance

 Determine what your total cost is to attend PSU for an academic year.
-Please see the Estimated Costs (2017-2018) web page for more information about charges which will be billed each semester by Student Account Services.
-Estimated direct (billable) costs and the Cost of Attendance (COA) used for the 2017-2018 academic year are listed below.
-Actual rates for 2017-2018 will be established by the University System of New Hampshire (USNH) Board of Trustees at the end of June and will be reflected in your Fall Semester bill which will be available online at the beginning of July.
-For specific information about billing, please contact Financial Aid.
+Please see the Student Account Services webpage for more information for actual charges which will be billed each semester.
+Direct (billable) costs and the estimated Cost of Attendance (COA) for the 2018-2019 academic year are listed below.
+Actual rates for 2019-2020 will be established by the University System of New Hampshire (USNH) Board of Trustees at the end of June 2019 and will be reflected in your Fall Semester bill which will be available online at the beginning of July 2019.
+For specific information about aid and billing, please contact Financial Aid.

 - NEBHE (New England Board of Higher Education) – Students are notified of their eligibility in The New England Regional Student Program through the admission’s process based on term accepted to PSU.
-Additional information about the NEBHE program can be found on the Office of Admission website.
+Students admitted Spring 2018 or earlier receive a discounted tuition rate that is reflected on their bill.
+Students admitted Fall 2018 or later will be billed at Out-of-State costs and be eligible for a $3000 tuition waiver.
+Additional information about the NEBHE program can be found on the Office of Admission website

 - Some students may be required to provide verification of health insurance in order to participate in sports or specific majors (i.e., Nursing).
 If students are not covered under their parents’ medical plans, they must seek their own coverage.
 Additional loan assistance from federal or private resources may be available to assist after students provide documentation to PSU’s Financial Aid Team that identifies the student and the total academic year premiums.
 Students will need to apply and qualify for all loan programs to access additional assistance.
 These loans usually require credit approval and can take up to a month’s time before the funds are available.
 A listing of local insurance agencies is available at the Health Services website.